edwelker/website/content/posts/prelude.md

 ---
 So I got the domain, I got the hosting, and I have the blog.
 I just need a few hours (ha!) to design the site, and put the blog in it.
 Yea...

-For the moment, I’ve decided to go with this theme...
+For the moment, I've decided to go with this theme...
 I like the yellow, and its fairly simple.
 Simple is good.
-I don’t like the long lines of text, but if you want something done right, gotta do it yourself.
+I don't like the long lines of text, but if you want something done right, gotta do it yourself.

 More later!